Hui Makaʻāinana o Makana (Hui) is a community 501(c)(3) nonprofit formed by lineal descendants of Hāʻena.

 Proceeds from access fees now support farm management and youth programming.
 In the near future, the Hui will work with state park staff and access partner THI (below) to develop park signage to better inform visitors about the park’s significant cultural resources and history.
 To find out more, visit huimakaainanaomakana.org.

 The Hui has partnered with The Hanalei Initiative to manage and operate the Hāʻena State Park access system.

 The Hanalei Initiative (THI) is a 501(c)(3) nonprofit formed in 2018 to address challenges confronting Kauai’s north shore community.
-THI’s mission is to identify needs and build partnerships to implement practical solutions with a focus on: Parks/Environment, Transportation, and Economic Development.
-Find out more at hanaleiinitiative.org.
+THI’s mission is to identify needs and build partnerships to implement community led solutions focused on: Parks/Environment, Transportation, and Economic Development.
+Find more at: hanaleiinitiative.org.